 Quicktip #2 (February 2, 2009) Map your 9-split exactly to the keypad

-To me this is much easier to make quick camera cuts on the keypad without even having to look at any buttons since the keys now exactly match the 9-split.
+To me, this is much easier to make quick camera cuts on the keypad without even having to look at any buttons since the keys now exactly match the 9-split.
 Depending on where your cameras land when making your multiclip you can rearrange the cameras in the multicam view and place them where you want.
-For me I put camera 1 in the upper left corner where it matches the 7 key on the keypad.
+For me, I put camera 1 in the upper left corner where it matches the 7 key on the keypad.
 Camera 2 in the middle of the top row to match keypad 8 and so on.
-Plus it changes part of what I think is FCP’s illogical default keyboard placements.
+Plus it changes part of what I think is most NLE’s illogical default keyboard placements.
 Once you feel the raised bump on the 5 key you are cutting away.

 As a bonus map SHIFT + those numbered keys to switch the camera angles instead of cutting.
 And a big bonus of keyboard mulitcam cutting instead of mouse-based clicking in Adobe Premiere Pro is you can change angles without having to click and bring focus to the Program monitor.
 You can even cut multicam via keyboard shortcuts without even opening up the Premiere multicam viewer when you use the keyboard.